-The plateau of this cycle can be, and often is, boring for users.
+The plateau of this cycle can be, and often is, boring New technologies come in S Curves for users.
 Games go in and out of favor.
-Shopping apps get installed and uninstalled.
-Many of these experiences become bland and don't improve.
-As consumers, we've had most of our favorite apps installed on our smartphones for years and others a decade or more.
-Facebook's iPhone app was released to the App Store in 20089, Spotify's app was released in in 200910 and Uber's app was released in in 2011.11 Most users, however, wouldn't classify any of these three apps as boring.
-For many, they've become essential in their daily lives for communicating with friends, enjoying music, and getting to wherever they need to be.
-What differentiates these experiences is that they have leveraged data to build world-class experiences and continue to find innovative ways to use data so that they are now seamlessly integrated into our lives.
+Shopping New tech generally goes from stupid apps get installed and uninstalled.
+Many of these to exciting to frictionless experiences become bland and don't improve.
+As Stupid Exciting!
+Frictionless consumers, we've had most of our favorite apps installed on our smartphones for years and others a decade or more.
+Facebook's iPhone app was released to the App Store in 2008, Spotify's app was released in in 2009 and Uber's app was released in in 2011.
+Most users, however, wouldn't classify any of these three apps as boring.
+For many, they've become essential in their daily lives for communicating with friends, enjoying music, and getting to wherever they connected person will have more than 4,900 digital data need to be.
+What differentiates these experiences engagements per day.
+That means that, on average, is that they have leveraged data to build world-class experiences and continue to find innovative ways to use we will be giving over information every eighteen data so that they are now seamlessly integrated into our seconds in the form of clicks, searches, purchases, lives.
 These intelligent experiences have become frictionless.

 Today, data is being captured at accelerating rates.
 The IDC estimates that by 2025, the average internet-